dcos/dcos-docs/1.8/administration/logging/splunk.md

 nav_title: Splunk
 menu_order: 3
 ---
 You can pipe system and application logs from a DC/OS cluster to your existing Splunk server.
 This document describes how to configure a Splunk universal forwarder to send output from each node to a Splunk installation.
-This document does not explain how to setup and configure a Splunk server.
+This document does not explain how to set up and configure a Splunk server.

 These instructions are based on CoreOS and might differ substantially from other Linux distributions.